 Which visa do you need?

-Temporary work visas - These allow you to live and work in New Zealand for a set period of time.
+work and live in New Zealand for a set period of time

-There are three main ways to apply for a New Zealand visa:
+There are 3 main ways to apply for a New Zealand visa.
+You can either:

 Advice for temporary workers

-You must leave New Zealand or apply for a new visa before your visa expires.
+Workers on temporary visas must leave New Zealand or apply for a new visa before their visa expires.

 Bringing family to New Zealand

-Your family will need to be prepared to live in a different culture.
-It is helpful to tell your employer if you intend to bring your family to New Zealand.
-If your family joins you, think about the following questions:
+Your family will need to be prepared to live in a different country and adapt to a new culture.
+Your employer may be able to support you better when you arrive if you let them know that you intend to bring your family to New Zealand.

-- staying in a ‘bed and breakfast’ or hostel
+- staying in a bed and breakfast (B&B) or a hostel

 - flatting (sharing a house or apartment with others)

-The cost of renting differs depending on the area.
-Generally, larger cities are more expensive than smaller cities.
-You will also pay more if you rent closer to the city centre.
+The cost of renting differs depending on where you live.
+Generally it costs more to rent in larger cities than in smaller ones, and if you rent closer to the city centre.